Overview...this is one thing that we can do now to help preserve the memories and remember their sacrifice

-In order to enhance the care provided to the graves of 625 Squadron air crew who were lost during World War II, this "grave care" volunteering system is intended to enable individuals to take on the role of helping to maintain the graves and perhaps lay some flowers at the grave site as part of the care visit.
+In order to enhance the care provided to the graves of 625 Squadron air crew who were lost during World War II, the Grave Care Volunteering System is intended to enable individuals to take on the role of helping to maintain the graves and perhaps lay some flowers at the grave site as part of the care visit.

 The report below provides a listing of the grave sites for the 389 air crew that were lost by 625 Squadron of which 83 air crew have no known grave and are commemorated at the Runnymede Memorial.
 For those air crew listed at the Runnymede Memorial, the grave care could just include some flowers and a card with the air crew member's information.